-If you are considering filing bankruptcy, your attorney should discuss both Chapter 7 bankruptcy and Chapter 13 bankruptcy with you.
+If you are considering filing Chapter 13 bankruptcy, it’s important to understand the costa and benefits of this type of filing.
+Prior to filing, your attorney will discuss both Chapter 7 bankruptcy and Chapter 13 bankruptcy with you.
 While both result in a discharge, the paths taken to get there are quite different.
 A Chapter 7 is a fast, clear-cut discharge of debt, while a Chapter 13 bankruptcy involves the confirmation of a plan and monthly plan payments.
 So why would someone choose a Chapter 13 over a Chapter 7?

 Make Up Past Due Balances On Home and Vehicles

-While there are instances where old tax debt is discharged in a bankruptcy, only a Chapter 13 filing puts you on track for being caught up with both the IRS and the NC Department of Revenue at the completion of your plan.
-The same tax debt which is discharged in a Chapter 7 is also discharged in a Chapter 13, so you’re only paying on tax debt in a Chapter 13 that would otherwise survive a Chapter 7 filing.
+There are instances where old tax debt is discharged in a bankruptcy.
+This is true of both Chapter 7 and Chapter 13 bankruptcy, and generally relates to taxes which are more than three years old and which have been properly filed.
+For other tax debt, only a Chapter 13 filing puts you on track for being caught up with both the IRS and the NC Department of Revenue at the completion of your plan.

 Minimal Payments to Unsecured Creditors

-If you have questions about a Chapter 13 bankruptcy, Chapter 13 bankruptcy plan payments, or any other aspects of Chapter 13 bankruptcy, please feel free to call me at 704.749.7747.
-I’ll be happy to provide answers and help you determine your options.
+If you have questions about a Chapter 13 bankruptcy, Chapter 13 bankruptcy plan payments, or any other aspects of Chapter 13 bankruptcy, please request a FREE CONSULTATION today, or call us at 704.749.7747.
+We will be happy to provide answers and help you determine your options.